Category Archives: pr2_en

 • List all the cities present in the file

-• Operator must be able to repeatedly print out the list during the runtime of the program.
+• Operator must be able to repeatedly print out the list during the runtime of the program

-• The list of the cities can only be composed once per execution of the program.
+• The list of the cities can only be composed once per execution of the program

-Advanced task 3: Better search
+Extra task 2 [W03-3]: Better search

 Requirements